 The account established for the estate must be an interest bearing account and should be titled in the estate’s name (i.e., the Estate of Jane Doe by John Doe, executor or John Doe, administrator), unless the balance on deposit will be so small that the bank will charge a service fee.
 If so, open a business checking account.

-******Set up the account so that copies of all checks written during administration will be returned to you with the monthly bank statements, otherwise you will have to request copies of the front and back of all checks from the bank, or obtain them online to file with your account.
+******Set up the account so that images of all checks written during administration will be returned to you with each monthly bank statement; otherwise you will have to request copies of the front and back of all checks from the bank, or obtain them online, to file with your account.

 Payment of Creditors Claims

 All lawful debts and obligations of the estate must be paid or provided for prior to distribution to any beneficiary.
-There are statutory provisions which may control the payment of debts, so be careful in paying liens against personal property specifically bequeathed, or liens against real estate specifically devised, to a beneficiary. ( Section 64.2-531, Code of Virginia) Consult with your estate attorney before paying these liens.
+However, there are statutory provisions which may control the payment of debts, so be careful in paying liens against personal property specifically bequeathed, or liens against real estate specifically devised, to a beneficiary. ( Section 64.2-531, Code of Virginia) Consult with your estate attorney before paying these liens.

-As previously mentioned, if there is a possibility the estate is insolvent (more debts than assets), you should defer all disbursements and distributions until the determination has been made that all claims have been identified and all claims against the estate can be paid from existing assets, and if not, the proper priority for the payment of expenses, claims and debts.
+As previously mentioned, if there is a possibility the estate is insolvent (more debts than asset value), you should defer all disbursements and distributions until the determination has been made that all claims have been identified and all claims against the estate can be paid from existing assets, and if not, the proper priority for the payment of expenses, claims and debts.
 If the estate is insolvent, immediately consult with an experienced estate administration attorney.